dynamsoft-docs/mobile-document-scanner-docs-js/code-gallery/mobile-web-capture/index.md

 > [!TIP]
 > Prerequisites: read the [Introduction]({{ site.introduction }}index.html) before proceeding.

-**Mobile Web Capture (MWC)** is an advanced sample designed to extend the features of MDS for managing and scanning multi-page documents.
+**Mobile Web Capture (MWC)** is an advanced sample designed to extend the features of [Mobile Document Scanner (MDS)]({{ site.guide }}index.html) for managing and scanning multi-page documents.
 It integrates **Mobile Document Scanner (MDS)** functionality while offering additional features such as multi-document management, annotation, and uploading by integrating **Dynamsoft Document Viewer (DDV)**, making it a comprehensive solution for managing complex document workflows.

 > [!TIP]
 > See it in action with the [Mobile Web Capture Demo](https://demo.dynamsoft.com/mobile-web-capture/).

 This guide walks you through building a web application that scans multi-page documents using **MWC**, with **pre-defined configurations**.

-> [!TIP]
-> If you are looking for a solution that scans single-page documents, please read [Mobile Document Scanner User Guide]({{ site.guide }}index.html) instead.

 <!--
 Keep TOC only for npm /github as readme